lenesk/sokolova.dk/how-to-think-back-and-regret-in-danish.md

 > *Nej, hvor jeg fryser!
 Jeg skulle have taget min vinterjakke på. = It’s cold!
 I should have taken my winter jacket on.*

 > *Hold da op!
 Vi kommer for sent!
-Vi skulle være taget tidligere af sted.* = Common, we are being late!
+Vi skulle være taget tidligere af sted.* = Come on, we are late!
 We should have left earlier from home.

 > *Jeg havde tusind fejl i min opgave.
 Jeg skulle have gennemlæst den flere gange.* = I had a thousand mistakes in my assignement.
 I should have checked it several times.